Jaylan-Oliver/spring26-game-jam-QuickplayStudios/README.md

 ## Rules
 1. You are encouraged to brainstorm / begin work sooner!
 2. Teams are optional but recommended (2-4 people)
-3. You can have team members from other departments
-  - Do you want original art and music?
+3. You can have team members from other departments.
+Do you want original art and music?
 Ask your artistic friends to join your team!
 4. 2D games only!
 5. Playable by day 2 (even if it's ugly)
 6. Use of AI is allowed as long as you disclose it